ruanchaves/old_website/_pages/about.md

 title: "About Me"
 ---

 I'm a machine learning engineer with a focus on Natural Language Processing.
-My contributions to the field include state of the art research that has been published at well-known NLP conferences.
+I hold a Bachelor's degree in Computer Science, and I have recently been accepted into the European Master Program in Language and Communication Technologies (LCT).

-Regarding my educational background, I hold a Bachelor's degree in Computer Science, and I have recently been accepted into the European Master Program in Language and Communication Technologies (LCT), where I will continue to develop my expertise in the field.
+In Brazil, I have performed several research projects in artificial intelligence while affiliated with the AI Center of Excellence (CEIA) and the Federal University of Goiás.
+I have also briefly participated in Neuralmind, a leading startup in natural language processing and computer vision.

-If you want to talk about interesting projects, ideas or opportunities, please [\[ contact me \]](mailto:ruanchaves93@gmail.com) .
+Prior to my career in Data Science and Artificial Intelligence, I spent the first years of my academic journey studying several fields in the Humanities.
+After switching careers, my lifelong interest in Linguistics has naturally led me to the field of Natural Language Processing.

 [\[ Posts \]](https://ruanchaves.github.io/categories/)